-The global water crisis is wreaking havoc on communities worldwide.
-The United Nations estimates that 2.1 billion people live without safe drinking water in their homes.
-Because people with access to clean water have a better chance of escaping poverty, fending off disease, and pursuing an education, the water crisis has severe implications that can limit health and economic prosperity.
+The global water crisis is causing problems worldwide.
+The United Nations estimates that 2.1 billion people do not have access to safe drinking water in their homes.
+This is relevant because those with access to clean water have a higher chance of leaving poverty, resisting disease, and seeking an education.
+The water crisis has severe implications that can limit health and economic prosperity.

 Furthermore, scientists predict that droughts will become more frequent and severe in the upcoming century in the face of climate change.
 Increased droughts could spark violent conflicts in water-stressed regions.
 Fortunately, researchers are working toward solutions that will provide clean drinking water to even the most remote corners of the globe.